Kernix13/markdown-cheatsheet/README.md

 C -->|Two| E[Result 2]
 ```

 As I learn more I will add more but this is really cool!
+Check out my file `mermaid.md` for in-depth notes.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>